 The toilet is one of the most common places to find leaks in your home.
 Sometimes it's easy to tell whether a toilet is leaking - you hear water running.
 But leaks can be silent too.
 Here's a few easy steps to check for toilet leaks:

-Place a dye tablet or 10 drops of food coloring into the toilet tank.
-Do not flush.
+- Place a dye tablet or 10 drops of food coloring into the toilet tank.
+Do no flush.